 The observatory will be under the Bodhi tree, surrounded by a wall.
 Most people will get their foreheads and lean it against the wall and close their eyes.
 Then intentionally pray with a calm mind.
 This place is full of power, faith, belief, calmness and coolness of the wind.
 The marble floors and shadow from Bodhi trees allow us to sit here for days.

 There was no division or races here.
-Everyone comes here with same faith.
-Some people make a prey, some make a meditation.
+Everyone comes here with the same faith.
+Some people make prey, some make a meditation.
 Some people walk.
 Some people read the principles.
 Some people sit still under the branches of the Bodhi tree like the are thinking about something in their peaceful mind.